-Travel, entertainment and pre-trip payment request forms can be found at http://epsinfo.geology.ucdavis.edu (under department resources, under forms, then under Travel and Entertainment).
+Travel and entertainment forms can be found at https://epsinfo.geology.ucdavis.edu (under department resources, under forms, then under Travel and Entertainment).

 Paper forms can be found in the business office across from the front desk.

 Questions?
 Send an email to gel-travel@ucdavis.edu.
 Remember, travel reports need to be submitted within two weeks of the return of your trip!